Introduction to Broadband and Convergence

-Benefits of Unified Critical Communications for Emergency Medical Services
+Benefits of Broadband and Convergence for Emergency Medical Services

 Ambulance and Emergency Medical Services (EMS) see their mission changing from the transportation of patients to hospitals for emergency medical care to one of delivering more advanced medical care directly to the patient.
 In a race against time, faster response and more appropriate medical assistance lead to better patient outcomes.

 This concept, which one leader in ambulance services has called ‘the Connected Clinician’, relies on a radical revision of traditional ambulance communications.
 It would enable mission-critical voice, video, data, and EMS applications to be accessed through smart technologies using any device, any bearer, at any time.
 UCC is perfect for making the Connected Clinician a reality.

 By combining, enhancing, and unifying the management of technologies currently used in ambulances – radio, mobile data terminals, tablets, smartphones – UCC allows paramedics, who are already working under stress, to focus on ambulance patients rather than communications equipment.

 Since a single device can be enabled on multiple talk paths – which may be LMR, LTE, WiFi or satellite – UCC can reduce the number of different devices that must be present in an ambulance and can create a uniform user interface and standardized actions to operate them.

 WiFi inside the ambulance can be used to connect the multiple devices that are retained, including the possibility of ambulance personnel bringing their own comms devices (even smart watches), as well as enabling simplified asset tracking and management.